-android.permission.CAMERA permission to access the camera.
+android.permission.CAMERA permission to access the cameras.
 In iOS, applications must include the

 NSCameraUsageDescription key in the

-The user can view which applications have permission to use the camera through the device settings screen, and the user can choose to revoke the permissions.
+The user can view which applications have permission to use the camera through the device settings screen, where the user can then choose to revoke the permissions.
 During the vetting process, applications using the Android permission